WePesa/MerchantAPI/README.md

 Rate limits are divided into 15 minute intervals.
 When an application exceeds the rate limit for a given API endpoint, the server will now return an HTTP 429 “Too Many Requests” response code.

 API request rate is limited at 180 queries per 15 minute window.

+## BitBUY Invoice

+For every payment session created an invoice will be shown at `"https://api.bitbuy.ca/v1/invoice?id=xxxx"` where `xxxx` is the payment id.
+In a web application you would tipically redirect your customer to the invoice URL.

+You can control the look of the invoice by uploading a logo and providing merchant contact information in the merchant portal.

 ## Using the .NET client